-Persian Rug Spa cleans all types of area rugs ranging from Chinese to Indian and Persian with their Rug power Wash services.
-Expert rug repair and re-fringing services are offered.
+Persian Rug Spa washes all types of area rugs ranging from Persian and Oriental to Karastan Rugs with their Rug power Wash services as well.
 The appropriate method of cleaning is best determined by the type of weave, fiber and dye used to make the rug.

 Prior to actual cleaning, the rugs are “machine beaten”.
 This process eliminates dust and debris which may be embedded in the rug.
-It is then that the Rug power Wash starts with a mild detergent, rinsed and then maneuvered through pressing rollers.
-Finally, the rugs are allowed drying time in a controlled environment.
+It is then that the Rug power Wash starts with a mild detergent, rinsed and Finally, the rugs are allowed drying time in a controlled environment.

 Rugs are then individually and carefully inspected for any further detailed cleaning that may be required.
 All work is guaranteed!
 Accumulation of dust, pet odors and deposits can deteriorate the foundation of a rug over time and therefore shorten its lifespan.

 Pet stains and water damage should be removed immediately to minimize damage, discoloration and odor.
 It is recommended to have your rugs cleaned once every 2 years to maintain its beauty, vibrancy and durability.
 Remember, not all damage is visible at once.
 Discoloration occurs gradually over time and may not be noticeable for several months.
 So minimize risk, protect your investment and tackle any problems immediately!

 First we separate rugs according to type, fiber and dye.
 Dust and dry particles are then removed using the “Dusting Machine”.
 This machine consists of 100+ leather straps that rotate in a slapping motion towards the back of the rug.
 This enables dirt particles to be removed more easily during the cleaning process.

 Depending on the type, fiber and dye, the rugs are either machine, power or hand washed.